salsalabs/goengage/cmd/activity/fundraise/dedication_with_ids/README.md

 ### YAML file

 This application needs an API token.
 Tokens are are really long and typically hard to remember.
-This application stores that problem by expecting a YAML file contining the API token.
+This application stores that problem by expecting a YAML file containing the API token.
 Here's an example.

 ```yaml
 token: 82874335-aedd-4f9e-918d-8ad78088a811